oluwatola/project-ml-microservice-kubernetes/README.md

 wait for success message.

-to make orediction, open up new terminal and execute: ./make_prediction.sh
+to make prediction, open up new terminal and execute: ./make_prediction.sh

 add log statement to app.py by including: LOG.info(f"output prediction: {prediction}").